 Inside the château, visitors can see the royal apartments restored in the 19th century and the city’s Fine Arts Museum.

 Château de Blois is located in the historic center of Blois and can be reached from anywhere in the city by foot – Click here to buy your tickets to Château de Blois.

 Built around the year 1000, the Château of Chaumont-sur-Loire, had the time to receive beautiful people!

-In 1875 the castle was bought by the joyous Princess Marie-Charlotte Constance Say who used the château to welcome maharajahs, actresses, and the princes of all Europe during unreasonable, crazy fêtes.
+In 1875, the joyous Princess Marie-Charlotte Constance Say bought the castle, and she used the château to welcome maharajahs, actresses, and the princes of all Europe during unreasonable, crazy parties.
 She also moved the nearby village houses and the church because they interfered with her garden plans.

 Things calmed down with the château’s cession to the State in 1938.
 Today, Château de Chaumont is well-known for its summer-long garden festival.